 Turn down freelance projects 🤔

-It’s very tempting to accept every project that comes your way as an Independent.
+It’s very tempting to accept every project that comes your way as a freelancer.
 However, some freelance projects just aren’t worth it if they aren’t interesting, don’t pay well, or are hard to fit into your already busy schedule.
 If your gut is telling you that the work isn’t for you, say no.

-If you’re connected with other independent workers, refer the work on to them.
+If you’re connected with other freelance workers, refer the work on to them.
 There is no shortage of freelance work out there.
 Other work will come.

 Prevent burnout with time management ⌛

 Working full-time and freelance at the same time leaves you at risk for burnout.
 You may also be balancing parenting, caretaking, and other responsibilities.
 Symptoms of burnout include anxiety, depression, loss of sleep, and irritability according to Eastern Washington University.

 Do what you can to prevent burnout by balancing your time and managing your needs: